KxSystems/docs/docs/wp/solace/index.md

 ![](img/integration.png)

-Using an event broker puts the kdb+ estate at the center of your big data ecosystem and allows different teams to explit its capabilities by integrating with it.
+Using an event broker puts the kdb+ estate at the center of your big data ecosystem and allows different teams to exploit its capabilities by integrating with it.
 Don’t let your kdb+ estate sit in isolation!

 ### Zero message loss